netzpirat/guard-coffeescript/README.md

 # Guard::CoffeeScript

 Guard::CoffeeScript compiles you CoffeeScripts automatically when files are modified.

-- Tested on Ruby 1.8.7 & 1.9.2.
+It is tested on Ruby 1.8.7 & 1.9.2.

 ## Install

-Please be sure to have [guard](http://github.com/guard/guard) installed before continue.
+Please be sure to have [Guard](http://github.com/guard/guard) installed before continue.

 Install the gem:

     gem install guard-coffeescript

-Add it to your Gemfile (inside test group):
+Add it to your `Gemfile`, preferably inside the development group:

     gem 'guard-coffeescript'

-Add guard definition to your Guardfile by running this command:
+Add guard definition to your `Guardfile` by running this command:

     guard init coffeescript